felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 I wasn't immediately sure what I was meant to do with it and, let's be honest, I wasn't sure I wanted anyone to see me holding this thing.
 "Write anything you want in it.
-You can draw, you can write how you feel, you can write about your day.
+You can draw, you can write about how you feel, you can write about your day.
 Every page filled in this book is a gift to your future self.", my grandmother told me in French.
 So I started writing!